States with the highest motorcycle theft rates

 Disc locks, U-locks and chains: Making sure your motorcycle is secure and difficult to move is one of the simplest things you can do to make sure it isn't stolen.
-There's a bevy of products that can be used for this, but be sure to pick a quality item.
+A bevy of products can be used for this, but be sure to pick a quality item.
 Cheap locks and chains can be easily cut or broken.

 If you are a seasonal rider and your bike is in storage for several months of the year, it is still very important to maintain comprehensive coverage.
-This will protect you from damage that may occur to your bike while it is stored, or if it is stolen from your garage or storage unit.
+This will protect you if your bike is damaged while stored or if it is stolen from your garage or storage unit.

 Registered motorcycles per 1,000 residents

 We compiled motorcycle theft data from the National Insurance Crime Bureau and compared it to the number of registered motorcycles in a given state, as reported by the U.S. Department of Transportation.